 Heidegger does not offer a plan for humanity to solve this, but rather encourages us to stray from the enframing attitude of mind, to the more poetic: in poeisis, we can see the world as it reveals itself, not just as raw materials to be used by us.
 By adopting the vision of the artist, we can take part in the world instead of analysing and categorising it from the outside, indirectly alienating us from the world.
 Although not very specific in the approach, Heidegger is still clear on the role of action towards the problem, as he writes that “humanity is needed and used for the safekeeping of the essence of truth”.

 N.B: This blog post is the first of three posts in a series that comments upon a metaphysical stand towards VR technology.
-The entries are based upon an essay that was written for a doctoral course on the philosophy and ethics of the social sciences.
+The entries are based upon an essay that was written for a doctoral course on the philosophy and ethics of the social sciences, and was presented in a panel at Global Fusion 2018 at the University of Virginia.
 The posts following these as the second and third, are “Heidegger’s Virtual Reality” and “The Mind as Medium“.

 1 / 3

 Technology, in all its facets, has increasingly changed our way of life.
 It changes how we approach life and tasks in that we distribute agency and commands to artifacts and computers.
 Coffee is made with a button, transport is performed by sitting.
 Our toil with the world is outsourced to technology, and so we are indebted to our dishwashers and robo-vacuums.
 What this essay will discuss, however, is whether it matters that technology in many ways is the mediator of our reality.
 The question is, broadly, if we lose something when we ourselves avoid getting our hands dirty by touching the unpractical reality ourselves.
 Can it be that technology is responsible for distancing ourselves from a more authentic way of living?
 Or more concretely – would that matter, and if so, why?